+Can poor oral health effect our overall health?
 Our mothers always told us to brush our teeth and floss but did we always follow through?
 Probably not.
 As adults we also may not be as dedicated to caring for our teeth and gums as we should be.
 Now science is providing more and more evidence why this behavior may be doing us a lot of harm.

 We have known for a long time that oral bacteria contribute to tooth decay, and now the bacteria specifically related to gum disease have been linked to various health conditions.
 A few of these conditions are listed below.

 Professor Iain Chapple, University of Birmingham, explains that oral health is not just about teeth.
 Bacteria enter the mouth and find access to the bloodstream through the gums.
 Untreated gum disease presents a high risk to the body.
 Praveen Sharma co-authored a study that showed a connection between kidney disease and periodontal disease (gum disease).
 He believes that oral health plays a significant part in improving patient outcomes, and he is studying further to determine whether treating gum disease and improving oral health will improve overall health in patients with kidney disease.